The Armchair Traveler Ritual

 👇 Choose Your Path

-🌟 The Golden Nugget: A Touch of Irony
+🌟 A Touch of Irony

 The perfectly placed "Trucks Enter Here" sign among the crushed 1960s steel.